 How to Receive International Payments in India

-In this blog, we’ll walk you through the different ways to receive international payments and help you find the best option to keep things smooth and hassle-free.
+In this blog, we’ll break down the different ways to receive international payments in India, compare their costs and processing times, and help you find the best option for your business.

-Here are the main ways to receive international payments :
+Here are the main ways to receive international payments in India

 Things to Note Before Receiving International Payments in India

-Unfortunately, cross-border payments aren’t as straightforward as domestic ones.
+Unfortunately, international money transfers, especially payments aren’t as straightforward as domestic ones.
 Different countries have different regulations and multiple financial institutions are involved in the process as well.
-Do there are a few things to watch out for when making international payments.

 Timelines

 In India, we’ve become accustomed to instant payments thanks to UPI—just a quick scan, and it's done.
-Even bank transfers settle within a few hours.
-However, international payments are a different story, often taking longer due to the lack of a unified global payment system.
-Depending on the payment method, cross-border transfers can take 1 to 7 business days to settle.
+However, international payments are a different story and the settlement time depends on the mode of payment primarily.
+For example, banks may take upto 7 business days to settle your payment while international virtual accounts can do it within 48 hours.

 Compliance